neumino/neumino.github.io/movies.md

 ### Thackeray
 *Released on 2019-01-25, vote average 5*

-Thackeray is an upcoming Indian biographical film based on the life of Bal Thackeray.
-It is being directed by Abhijit Panse and has been written by Shiv Sena politician Sanjay Raut.
-Starring Nawazuddin Siddiqui, Amrita Rao and Laxman Singh Rajput.
+Based on the life of Keshav Thackeray, an Indian politician who is also known as Balasaheb Thackeray.

 <iframe id="player"
 	type="text/html"